AlexAsplund/Vanchor/README.md

 Autopilot has 2 modes:

-1. APB from NMEA (ie. plotter)
+1. Receive APB sentence from NMEA.
-2. APB from GPX files
+2. Use APB sentence generated from GPX files

-APB from GPX takes the coordinates of a GPX-file (with \<WP\> tags) and generates an NMEA APB-sentence with cross-track-error(XTE) / direction that it follows.
+APB from GPX takes the coordinates of a GPX-file (with \<wp\> tags) and generates an NMEA APB-sentence with cross-track-error(XTE) / direction that it follows.

 XTE magnitude is added to the feedback of the PID-controller.